ajahne/blog/_drafts/2019-4-21-start-stop-terminate-aws-ec2-nodejs.md

 That was easy!
 Onward and upward, now the cool parts!

 ## Creating an AWS EC2 Instance
+First let's  deploy (i.e. create) an EC2 instance.
+Here is the full block of code that will get you there!
 {% highlight js %}
 //load the SDK for JavaScript
 const AWS = require('aws-sdk');